redhat-cop/agnosticd/ansible/roles/azure_ansible_execution_env/README.md

 Installs the azure cli as an rpm instead of a pip package.
 Avoids python dependency issues with system, user, or venv type deployments.

-Can be extended to other azure realted assets and resources.
+Can be extended to other azure related assets and resources.
 Designed with Ansible Tower nodes and isolated nodes as the goal, but will work with standard control node.

 Requirements